Reading is to the mind what exercise is to the body

 – Joseph Addison

 The year went by.
 New Year’s are ringing at the door.
 Already all the awards have been awarded for the book of the year.
 But it is possible to read so many books in one life, by combining them and world-class literature.
-That’s why the top ten have started.
+That’s why the New York Times Top 10 books have started.

 Choosing the top ten from thousands of books in combination with twenty-five fiction and non-fiction is truly a challenge.
 And the challenge was most eagerly accepted by the world-renowned magazine The New York Times.
 That is why booksellers from all over the world come in the last month to see the list of the top ten books in this magazine.
 And today, the New York Times holds the top ten book statements for the New York Times.